Board of Directors

-Richard is an independent management consultant specialising in pensions and retirement.
-He works with pension providers, asset managers and other organisations, helping them with strategy, policy and proposition development and management.
-He also conducts independent research focusing on the UK retirement and defined contribution markets.
+Prior to this, Richard ran his own management consulting business helping pension providers, asset managers and other organisations with strategy, policy, and proposition development.
+He has also produced a range of research reports focusing on the UK retirement and defined contribution markets.

 Nicky Morgan Appointed 1 September 2020.

 The Rt Hon Baroness Morgan of Cotes began her political career as the Conservative MP for Loughborough back in 2010.
 During her time in Westminster, she served as Secretary of State for Digital, Culture, Media and Sport from 24 July 2019 to 13 February 2020, Chair of the House of Commons Treasury Select Committee between 2017 to 2019 and Education Secretary and Minister for Women and Equalities from July 2014 to July 2016.
 She served as Assistant Whip in the coalition government until her appointment as Economic Secretary to the Treasury in October 2013.
 A qualified solicitor, Nicky practised corporate law before entering politics.